LoginRadius/engineering-portal/content/guest-post/ethereum-smart-contract-tutorial/index.md

 coverImage: "coverimage.png"
 author: "Aritra Belel"
 tags: ["Blockchain", "Ethereum", "Solidity"]
-description: "Smart contracts are an exciting way to build distributed applications (dapps) on a blockchain.
+description: "Smart contracts are an exciting way to build decentralised applications (dapps) on a blockchain.
 This tutorial helps you learn and build your first smart contract using Solidity on Ethereum blockchain."
 ---

 ## What is a Smart Contract?